 So iconic is the yew door, that it’s thought by many to have inspired Tolkien to create The Doors of Durin in the Lord of the Rings.
 In other parts of this pretty settlement, you can expect to find gems such as the oldest pub in England (the Porch House) and some pretty stunning architecture.

 For those who love antique shopping, Winchcombe likely needs no introduction.
 Home to numerous places in which to shop all things vintage and second-hand, be sure to stop by Winchcombe Antiques Centre for one of the best coffees in town!
-Once in the basement, you’ll soon find a small tea rooms serving freshly brewed beverages and delicious cakes.
+Once in the basement, you’ll soon find a small tea room serving freshly brewed beverages and delicious cakes, perfect for a little gourmet break during your one day in the Cotswolds.

 Nearby to Winchcombe, you’ll soon discover that there are plenty of attractions which will appeal to history buffs.
 For example, Belas Knap is an ancient Neolithic Burial Ground, while Hailes Abbey is the remains of a 13th-century Cistercian Monastery.
 Elsewhere close by, Sudeley Castle is a 15th-century fortress constructed on the site of a 12th-century castle.